narniaexpert/Geo-Targeted-Image-Rotator/README.md

 # Configuration
 Configuration
-To customize the ad rotator, you only need to edit the <script> section of the ad-rotator.html file.
+To customize the image rotator, you only need to edit the <script> section of the image-rotator.html file.

-1. Update Ad Image URLs: Modify the ads object to point to your ad creatives.
+1. Update Image URLs: Modify the images object to point to your image creatives.
 You can add, remove, or change properties to fit your campaign.
-2. Adjust Targeting Logic: The ad selection is handled by a simple if/else block within the initializeAdRotator function.
+2. Adjust Targeting Logic: The image selection is handled by a simple if/else block within the initializeImageRotator function.
 You can add more else if conditions to target different countries or regions.

 # Usage